Christmas (Baby Please Come Home)

-"Christmas (Baby Please Come Home)" is a pop song originally sung by Darlene Love and included on the 1963 seasonal compilation album, A Christmas Gift for You from Phil Spector.
+"Christmas (Baby Please Come Home)" is a pop song originally sung by Darlene Love and included on the 1963 compilation album A Christmas Gift for You from Philles Records (later renamed A Christmas Gift for You from Phil Spector).
 The song was written by Ellie Greenwich, Jeff Barry, and Phil Spector.

-Upon release, the song did not find commercial success but in later years, it has gone on to become a Christmas standard.
-It charted for the first time on the Billboard Hot 100 in 2018 and has since peaked at number 16.
-It has also peaked at number seven on the Holiday 100 chart.
-The song has been covered by Mariah Carey, Michael Bublé, and U2, among others.
+Upon release, the song did not find commercial success, but in later years it has gone on to become a Christmas standard.
+It charted for the first time on the Billboard Hot 100 in December 2018 and has since peaked at number 15.
+It has also been listed on the Billboard Holiday 100 chart, peaking at number seven.
+The song has been covered by U2, Mariah Carey, Cher, Death Cab for Cutie, and Michael Bublé, among others.

 Background and release

 Love was given a demo of the song over the phone and went on to record the song.
-The song was released as a single in 1963. and in 1964 (Philles X-125).
+The song was released as a single in 1963 and in 1964 (Philles X-125).
 Upon release, the song was not a huge success but it has gone on to become a Christmas standard.

-In 1963, Spector decided that the song was strong enough to warrant a non-seasonal version and wrote a version titled "Johnny (Baby Please Come Home)," which Love also performed.
+In 1963, Spector decided that the song was strong enough to warrant a non-seasonal version and wrote a version titled "Johnny (Baby Please Come Home)", which Love also performed.
 This version was released to the public in 1976 as the final track on the Spector compilation album, Rare Masters Vol. 2.

+Cher performed background vocals on the 1963 version, which six decades later came full circle when Love duetted on Cher's 2023 version of the song.

 Chart performance

-Despite not charting on release, the song has found commercial success in later years.
-The song charted on the Billboard Holiday 100 chart at number 99 on the week ending December 13, 2014, reaching a peak position of number seven, seven years later (on the week ending December 4, 2021).
-On the week ending December 29, 2018, the track entered the main Billboard Hot 100 chart for the first time at number 50, and attained an all-time peak position of number 16 on the week ending January 1, 2022 (upon its third chart re-entry).
-On the official UK Singles Chart, "Christmas (Baby Please Come Home)" made its first appearance on the week of 5 January 2017 at number 74.
-It entered the same chart again one year later at No. 77, and again on the week of 20 December 2018 at No. 80, eventually reaching its overall chart peak to date of No. 22 two weeks later.
+Despite not charting on its first release, the song has found commercial success in later years.
+The song charted on the Billboard Holiday 100 chart at number 99 on the week ending December 13, 2014, reaching a peak position of number 7 seven years later (on the week ending December 4, 2021).
+On the week ending December 29, 2018, the track entered the main Billboard Hot 100 chart for the first time at number 50, and attained an all-time peak position of number 15 on the week ending December 31, 2022 (following its fourth chart re-entry).
+On the official UK Singles Chart, "Christmas (Baby Please Come Home)" made its first appearance on the week of January 5, 2017 at number 74.
+The song re-entered the same chart one year later at number 77, and again on the week of December 20, 2018 at number 80, eventually reaching its all-time peak position of number 22 two weeks later.
+It has re-entered the UK Singles Chart each December since.